Holmer Lake Primary School

 On-going and future areas of involvement

-The views of our parents, children and all other stakeholders is of great importance to the governors, who will always listen and continue to seek and monitor views through the delivery and analysis of surveys and also through our attendance at key events throughout the academic year such as parents evenings.
+The views of our parents, children and all other stakeholders is of great importance to the governors, who will always listen and continue to seek and monitor views through the delivery and analysis of surveys, pupil voice and also through attendance at key events throughout the academic year such as coffee mornings/parents evenings.

 The regular meetings between the Headteacher, Chair and Vice Chair will enable the role of critical friend to be met through rigorous challenge and support.